 Long-term goals are the goals 5-year or beyond.
 Sometimes these goals expand to 10 or more years.
 Long-term goals can be visions that are realized after achieving many short-term goals.
 If you or your organization wants to achieve something long-term, you can put it into smaller fragments of short-term goals and then achieve the vision step by step.

-Both short-term and long-term goals are essential, but in order to stay more specific or focused on long-term targets, it is important that you develop short-term goals in your personal and professional life.
+Both short-term and long-term goals are essential, but to stay more specific or focused on long-term targets, you must develop short-term goals in your personal and professional life.